Kerry Carpenter Player Props: Tigers vs. Red Sox

-The Detroit Tigers, including Kerry Carpenter (.389 batting average in his past 10 games), take on starter Brayan Bello and the Boston Red Sox at Fenway Park, Saturday at 4:10 PM ET.
+Kerry Carpenter -- with a slugging percentage of .833 in his past 10 games, including four home runs -- will be in action for the Detroit Tigers against the Boston Red Sox, with Kutter Crawford on the mound, on August 13 at 12:05 PM ET.

-In his previous game, he notched a home run while going 1-for-3 against the Red Sox.
+In his last appearance, he smacked two homers in his most recent appearance (going 2-for-4) against the Red Sox.

 Kerry Carpenter Game Info & Props vs. the Red Sox